U.S. Army Corps of Engineers

 Hunting on public land does not give any person the right to cross or enter private property and

 you could be charged with trespassing.
-The hunting areas of Benbrook Lake are broken into 5

 Permits: All hunters must obtain a permit each year.
 Permit periods will be concurrent with the Texas Parks and Wildlife hunting license renewal dates.
 This requirement applies to all hunters regardless of season or game hunted.
 Permit requires a valid state hunting license, hunter safety card, signed liability waiver, and identification (copy of driver's license).
 Hunters may register for a permit by sending a copy of the required documentation to: Benbrook Lake Office, P.O.
 Box 26619 Ft.
 Worth, Tx 76126 or you may register in person at the Benbrook Lake Office, at 7001 Lakeside Dr. Ft.
 Worth, TX 76132, Mon - Fri from 7:30 a.m. till 4:00 p.m.
 No applications via fax will be accepted.
-All permitted hunters will receive a permit card and vehicle tag.
+All permitted hunters will receive a permit card.
 Hunters must have this card on their person when hunting at Benbrook Lake.
 By accepting this card, hunters acknowledge receipt and understanding of hunting policy and applicable state laws.
 Hunting without a valid hunting permit may constitute state and federal penalties.

 Hunting Partners - applicants may list the name, address, telephone number, of a partner on his/her application.
-The partner will automatically receive a permit if the hunter's name is drawn.
+The partner will automatically receive a permit if the primary hunter's name is drawn.
 Each applicant may enter his/her name only once in the lottery system.
-In other words, you and your partner should not both submit applications, so if you plan to list a partner let the person know in advance so there are no duplicate entries.
+In other words, you and your partner should not both submit applications.
+If you plan to list a partner let the person know in advance so there are no duplicate entries.
 Duplicate entries will result in the name being removed from the lottery.
 Please note all hunters and partners must sign a liability waiver form and meet Hunter Education requirements.

 Hunter Safety Course: All persons hunting on Corps managed land must have proof of completion of a State Hunter Safety Course if born on or after 2 September 1971.
 Certifications from other states or the U.S. military will be accepted.
 Concealed handgun permits do not satisfy this requirement.
 TPWD one-time safety certification waivers are honored.